 Ponta de São Lourenço is a fairly easy loop on Portugal’s Madeira island.
-It’s only possible to do the hike in summer months, since during winter the area is overgrown with moss and not walkable
+It’s only possible to do the hike in the summer months since during winter the area is overgrown with moss and not walkable

 You can enjoy some spectacular vistas along the trail, as well as unique flora and fauna, and some interesting rock formations.
 One part of the trail even goes by the sea – feel free to stop for a swim, especially if it’s a really hot day on the island.

 This loop trail starts near a large lot in Madeira Natural Park and it takes you all the way to the far eastern point of the island.
 The majority of the trail is very easy and suitable even for beginners – the very end is the steepest part.
 But you’re just climbing upstairs and if you put your mind to it there’s no reason you shouldn’t be able to climb to the end of the trail.
 Especially if you use the stunning views from the top as the motivation to make it to the end!

 If you’re by any chance staying in the Azores Islands, you have a unique opportunity to climb Portugal’s highest peak – Mount Pico.
 Even though it’s a rather short trail, it tends to be difficult to follow because there’s cold lava everywhere.
 It is recommended that you bring walking poles if you want to make the climb a bit easier.